Who must file

 Total Taxable Income

-W-2 Wages/W-2G Winnings (Section A) - Section A must be completed by residents and part-year residents of a RITA municipality who received a W-2 or W-2G.
-Nonresidents should also fill out section A for wages earned in the RITA municipality from which their employer did not withhold all of the RITA municipality tax due.
+W-2 Income - This section must be completed by residents and part-year residents of a RITA municipality who received a W-2.
+Nonresidents only need to enter wages earned in the RITA municipality if their employer did not withhold all of the RITA municipality tax due.

-- Wages/Winnings from RITA municipality.
+- The wages from the RITA municipality.

-- The municipality of the physical workplace and the municipality of the taxpayer's physical residence.
+- The municipality of the physical workplace and the local tax withheld for that workplace.

 Schedule J contains six columns used to apportion the income as needed between the resident RITA municipality, the total of all non-taxing municipalities, and up to four other municipalities whether RITA or non-RITA.
-(TaxSlayer ProWeb provides entry points for two other municipalities rather than four.)
+(TaxSlayer ProWeb provides entry points for three other municipalities rather than four.)

 Tax Rate